Pratik-sys/test-API/README.md

   }

 ```
-- After generating token save the token in to the variable
+- After generating token, save the token into the variable

 ```bash
 $ export TOKEN = "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpYXQiOjE2MDc2OTIwMjEsIm5iZiI6MTYwNzY5MjAyMSwianRpIjoiYWQ3OTEyNDgtNWIwMi00NWQ3LWI3YTItZGE1NDk0MjZmNTY1IiwiZXhwIjoxNjA3NjkyOTIxLCJpZGVudGl0eSI6IkRpbmVzaCBLdW1hciIsImZyZXNoIjpmYWxzZSwidHlwZSI6ImFjY2VzcyJ9.ehkwJB4lWM9_ZbIwC9chXDJ1qqgMjCx46A9fVpLAmWo"
 ```

-- Now the PAN data can be access with the help of generated token and the PAN nuber.
+- Now the PAN data can be accessed with the help of token and the PAN number as input.

 ```bash